seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CYMBELINE**
 Bow your knees.
-Arise my knights o’ the battle: I create you
+Arise my knights o' the battle: I create you
 Companions to our person and will fit you
 With dignities becoming your estates.

 *Enter CORNELIUS and Ladies*

-There’s business in these faces.
+There's business in these faces.
 Why so sadly
 Greet you our victory? you look like Romans,
-And not o’ the court of Britain.
+And not o' the court of Britain.

 **CORNELIUS**
 Hail, great king!